bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/docusaurus/docs/running-tests.md

 });
 ```

-This test mounts a component and makes sure that it didn’t throw during rendering.
+This test mounts a component and makes sure that it didn't throw during rendering.
 Tests like this provide a lot of value with very little effort so they are great as a starting point, and this is the test you will find in `src/App.test.js`.

 When you encounter bugs caused by changing components, you will gain a deeper insight into which parts of them are worth testing in your application.
 This might be a good time to introduce more specific tests asserting specific expected output or behavior.

 ### React Testing Library

-If you’d like to test components in isolation from the child components they render, we recommend using `react-testing-library`. [`react-testing-library`](https://github.com/testing-library/react-testing-library) is a library for testing React components in a way that resembles the way the components are used by end users.
+If you'd like to test components in isolation from the child components they render, we recommend using `react-testing-library`. [`react-testing-library`](https://github.com/testing-library/react-testing-library) is a library for testing React components in a way that resembles the way the components are used by end users.
 It is well suited for unit, integration, and end-to-end testing of React components and applications.
 It works more directly with DOM nodes, and therefore it's recommended to use with [`jest-dom`](https://github.com/testing-library/jest-dom) for improved assertions.

 To install `react-testing-library` and `jest-dom`, you can run: